raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     haltedAndOne-->[*]
 </div>

 It works perfectly well, however it has an extra, unecessary state: Both `zeroAndhalted` and `haltedAndOne` are equivalent states.

+What do we mean by "equivalent?"
+Although they have different names, and different incoming transitions, two states are equivalent if and only if:

+1. They have the exact same set of outgoing transitions (including transitions back to themselves), and;
+2. Either they are both acceptimng states, or neither is an accepting state.

+Both `zeroAndHalted` and `haltedAndOne` have no outgoing transitions, and they ar eboth accepting states, therefore they are equivalent states.
-This is a consequence of the way `product` replicates all of the possible outcomes.

-However, for practical purposes a smaller number of accepting states is better, as is a smaller number of states in general.
-We'll move on without making any changes at the moment, howevee later we will revisit this and look at how we could optimize finite-state machines by eliminating duplicate states.
+Because of the way `product` replicates all of the possible outcomes, it tends to generate equivalent states.
+This has no effect on the function of the finite-state recognizer, but for practical purposes a smaller number of accepting states is better, as is a smaller number of states in general.

+Ideally, we could automatically detect equivalent states and "merge" them.
+If two states are equivalent, we can always get rid of one of them and redirect all transitions to the remaining state.

 With such an optimization, we could take the union of those two recognizers and end up with: